sungnga/jbook-cli-app/README.md

   - Create a cell interface definition that describes what properties a cell has
   - We can then reuse this cell interface throughout Redux
   - Define a type CellTypes so we can change cell types in one location only

+### Setting up cells reducer, adding simple switch cases
+- Define a cells reducer - in reducers/cellsReducer.ts file
+- A cells reducer will manage the following properties:
+  - data: listing of all cells.
+Is an object where the key is the cell id and value is the cell object
+  - loading: true/false whether we are fetching data.
+Is a boolean type
+  - error: errors related to saving cells.
+Is either a string or null
+  - order: order of cells.
+Is an array of strings
+- Add a switch statement to handle different action.type from incoming actions of this reducer.
+For now, we're just going to return state for each case, but will come back to put in additional implementation for each